GAMESS - Release Notes

 - Added doxygen config file for developers (requires doxygen v.1.8.15+).

-- cd $GMS_DIR
+- cd $GMSDIR

 - doxygen Doxyfile